BDNYC/BDNYCdb/tutorial/tutorial.md

 load the app.
 You will have to refresh the page after a few seconds since it gets opened before the app fully loads.

+To **close** the app you will want to do `ctrl+c` on the terminal running it to kill the process.
+Closing the browswer will not stop the app and as long as it is running it will keep the port occupied (so you won't be able to open another instance of it).
+If you closed the terminal without killing the process, you can type `top` on a terminal window to see what's running.
+If you find a python or python2.7 process, you can then use `kill` with the PID to terminate the process.
+If you have more than one, it may be tricky to determine which is the correct one to kill, so I recommend always saving your work.